deeplearning4j/deeplearning4j/glossary.md

 ### <a name="contrastivedivergence">Contrastive Divergence</a>
 "[Contrastive divergence](http://www.robots.ox.ac.uk/~ojw/files/NotesOnCD.pdf) is a recipe for training undirected [graphical models](#graphicalmodels) (a class of probabilistic models used in machine learning).
 It relies on an approximation of the [gradient](#gradient) (a good direction of change for the parameters) of the [log-likelihood](#loglikelihood) (the basic criterion that most probabilistic learning algorithms try to optimize) based on a short Markov chain (a way to sample from probabilistic models) started at the last example seen.
 It has been popularized in the context of Restricted Boltzmann Machines (Hinton & Salakhutdinov, 2006, Science), the latter being the first and most popular building block for deep learning algorithms." ~[*Yoshua Bengio*](http://www.quora.com/What-is-contrastive-divergence)

+### <a name="downpoursgd">Downpour Stochastic Gradient Descent</a>
+[Downpour stochastic gradient descent](http://research.google.com/archive/large_deep_networks_nips2012.html) is an asynchronous [stochastic gradient descent](#stochasticgradientdescent) procedure, employed by Google among others, that expands the scale and increases the speed of training deep-learning networks.

 ###<a name="etl">ETL</a>
 Extract, transform, load: Data is loaded from disk into memory with the proper transforms such as [binarization](#binarization) and [normalization](#normalization).